Planning support

 - Addition of front porches

-- Removal of garages
+- Removal or conversion of garages

 - Changes to exterior finishes